open-resource-discovery/provider-server/README.md

 For SAP BTP CloudFoundry environments, the server supports mTLS (mutual TLS) authentication using client certificate headers.

+> [!IMPORTANT]
+> The `cf-mtls` authentication method can only be activated in a Cloud Foundry environment.
+The server will fail to start if this authentication method is used outside of Cloud Foundry.

 Set the `CF_MTLS_TRUSTED_CERTS` environment variable with a JSON object:

 ```json